bootstrap-vue/bootstrap-vue/docs/markdown/reference/theming/README.md

 # Theming Bootstrap & BootstrapVue

 > Theming is accomplished by Sass variables, Sass maps, and custom CSS.
-There’s no dedicated theme
+There's no dedicated theme
 > stylesheet; instead, you can enable the built-in theme to add gradients, shadows, and more.

 While BootstrapVue uses Bootstrap's CSS, certain features of BootstrapVue uses custom CSS (i.e.